calaldees/teacherEducation/teacherEducation/how-observe.md

 How to observe a lesson
 =======================

-* Why would you observe a lesson - what is the purpose?
+* QUESTION: Why would you observe a lesson - what is the purpose?

+---

 * "General Observations" are NOT effective
     * To much is happening to lead to meaningful observations -> meaningful conclusions -> meaningful impact/manifestation in your teaching